 Interestingly, it is thought that the same marble once adorned El Badi, a medieval palace located not far from El Bahia in Marrakesh.
 The marble was stripped from the palace along with the rest of its precious materials by Sultan Moulay Ismail, who used them to decorate his own palace at Meknes.
 The courtyard is divided into quadrants by pathways paved with intricate zellij mosaics.
 At the center lies a large fountain.
 The surrounding galleries are inlaid with yellow and blue ceramic tiles.

 El Bahia Palace is located on the Rue Riad Zitoun el Jdid.
 It is a 15-minute walk south of Djemma el-Fna, the famous marketplace at the heart of the Marrakesh medina.
-It is open daily from 8:00am to 5:00pm, with the exception of religious holidays.
-Entry costs 10 dirham, and it is customary to tip your guide should you choose to use one.
+It is open daily from 8:00am until midnight, with the exception of religious holidays.
+Entry is free, but it is customary to tip your guide should you choose to use one.
 After your visit, take a 10-minute walk to nearby El Badi Palace, to see the 16th-century ruins from which El Bahia’s Carrara marble probably originated.